My name is Dylan R. Coyle.

 An announcer goes a step further: They are meant to paint a picture of proceedings in live time, and they must serve as a verbal conduit for the excitement, or lack thereof, of the moments unfolding in front of them.
 They are not supposed to be the moment.
 They are supposed to enhance the moments that happen naturally in the arenas of battle.

-I am currently a communications and content representative for Kaulig Racing, a race team competing in the the NASCAR Cup Series (NCS) and Xfinity Series (NXS).
-I also write for Android Police, which is an online tech blog owned by Valnet, and I am a freelance iRacing eSports broadcaster.
+Previously, I was a content and communications representative for Kaulig Racing, a team competing in the NASCAR Cup Series (NCS) and Xfinity Series (NXS).
+I also wrote for Android Police, which is an online tech blog owned by Valnet.

 I graduated from Temple University in May of 2021.